 - Simple application process.
 Unlike the long and excessive amounts of information required with a traditional bank loan; a revenue based financing application is a simple one page application.
 The only other documentation required is the company’s past 3 month’s bank and merchant services statements.

-- Fast funding.
+- Fast funding process.
 Once the application is submitted, funding can take as little as 24 hours, but in most cases, 7-10 days.

 Now that you know what revenue based financing is and the pro’s to applying for this type of financing, is this something you’re still interested in?
-If you want to pursue revenue based financing to grow your food truck, here’s what you’ll need to do.
+If you want to pursue this type of financing to grow your food truck, here’s what you’ll need to do.

 - Demonstrate growth potential.
 Revenue based financing financiers want to see proof of your profit margins, growth potential and a healthy cash flow.